hexbatch/apple-core/v1/docs/core/step-5-types/type-overview.md

 If any of the event attributes are on the final list, then any descendant cannot do that event.
 This includes creation or destruction

+A type can mark its tokens to be used in the human filter, to selectively hide tokens made from this type in api calls if the human filter is on

+A type can forbid being used to make other types

 ## Naming rules